GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 ## Description of source of Data

-Dataset columns and description are as below:
+Our Dataset is sourced from Kaggle.
+The 25 columns and description are as below:
 1) months_as_customer: It denotes the number of months for which the customer is associated with the insurance company.
 2) age: continuous.
 It denotes the age of the person.
 3) policy_number: The policy number.